Seteco/Somorrostro/health-monitoring.md

 ## API Calls

-- `http://your.netdata.ip:19999/api/v1/alarms?all` returns all the running alarms.
+- `http://your.netdata.ip:19999/api/v1/alarms?all` returns all the running/active alarms.
-- `http://your.netdata.ip:19999/api/v1/alarms` returns all the raised alarms.
+- `http://your.netdata.ip:19999/api/v1/alarms` returns all the currently raised alarms.
-- `http://your.netdata.ip:19999/api/v1/alarm_log` returns all the events of the alarm log.
+- `http://your.netdata.ip:19999/api/v1/alarm_log` returns all the events in the alarm log.
-- `http://your.netdata.ip:19999/api/v1/alarm_log?after=UNIQUEID` returns all the events of the alarm log, that occurred after UNIQUEID (so you can poll it, and remember the last UNIQUEID of what is returned, which you give it back to get incrementally the events, etc).
+- `http://your.netdata.ip:19999/api/v1/alarm_log?after=UNIQUEID` returns all the events in the alarm log that occurred after UNIQUEID (you poll it once without `after=`, remember the last UNIQUEID of the returned set, which you give back to get incrementally the next events).
 - `http://your.netdata.ip:19999/api/v1/badge.svg?alarm=NAME` returns an SVG (XML) of the given alarm NAME.

 ## Troubleshooting